Euro is the official currency of Germany. Its currency symbol is €, EUR.

 Producing a contract of employment in Germany when recruiting is a legal requirement.
 The contract must be in English or German.

-Creating a strong contract with help pacify any compliance concerns.
-An employer must provide the following in a contract.
+Creating a strong contract will help pacify any compliance concerns.
+An employer must provide the following in a contract:

 - Name (Employee and Employer)